CDonosoK/robocop_description/README.md

 I will upload the code and the documentation in the next update and in the next iteration.
 Fell free to contact me if you have any questions.

 ## Last Update: 📅
-- 2022 - June - 01: Restructuring the code and the documentation, and upload new codes
+- 2022 - June - 01: First commit, with the basic structure of the project.
 -
 -